nf-core/epitopeprediction/docs/usage.md

 ### `--peptides`

-Instead of genomic variants, peptide sequences can be provided in TSV file.
+Instead of genomic variants, peptide sequences can be provided in a TSV file.
 In this case, MHC binding predictions will be made for the provided sequences.
 The TSV file has to include the following columns: `id, sequence`.
 All additional columns will be added to the prediction output as annotation.

 ## Additional pipeline parameters